-We will provide all specialist equipment and PPE to complete the course.
+We will provide all specialist equipment and PPE to help you complete the course.

 Candidates will be expected to provide their own scientific calculators with a two-line display (we recommend the Casio "fx" range of calculators), pens, pencils, full geometry set, ruler and A4 paper refill pad.

-You can progress to the Foundation Degree in Engineering at Derby College in association with Sheffield Hallam University (two or three years study depending on the study programme).
+You can progress to the Foundation Degree in Engineering at Derby College, run in association with Sheffield Hallam University (two or three years of study depending on the study programme).

 Successful completion of the Foundation Degree leads to a final year of study at Derby College and the full BEng (Hons) accreditation.